Finding your path is not an act of searching.

 Below is a video where I dive deeper into living an unplanned life.

-To uncover your path in life, dive into this moment.
+To learn how to find your path in life, dive into this moment.

 Discard assumptions, expectations, and outside programming.